 For a final rating, I think it comes down to this.

 If you were attracted to the game for the fun, retro nostalgia that it promises, it will definitely deliver.
 If you are indifferent to the nostalgia factor, you can probably skip this game and not miss much.

+We hope you enjoyed our Boss Monster review.
 What did you think about Boss Monster?
 Have you tried any of the expansions?
 Let us know in the comments and bewilder us with your board game wisdom.